 Diabetes coaching and personal training

-If you are looking to sharpen your diabetes management skills and take your fitness to the next level, I would love to help you!
+If you are looking to sharpen your diabetes management skills, in general, or when it comes to exercise, I would love to help you!

 Donate to a diabetes organization